 Would you rather make crockpot buffalo chicken soup?
 No problem!
 Simply place all of the ingredients in the crock pot except for the cream cheese and toppings and cook on high for 3 hours or low for 4 – 5 hours.
 Then add softened cream cheese and stir through until fully incorporated.

 - Chop veggies the same size.
-Try to chop the onions, celery, and carrots as uniformly as possible so they all cook at the same rate.
+Just like with chicken and rice soup, chop the onions, celery, and carrots as uniformly as possible so they all cook at the same rate.

 - Adjust the spice level.
 This recipe isn’t too hot and spicy, but everyone has their own preference when it comes to hot sauce.
 Adjust how little or how much you use based on your family’s tastes.